statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/aruba/and/etc/BWBV0006297/README.md

 ####Object and Scope of the Agreement

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. The competent authorities of the Parties shall provide assistance through exchange of information that is foreseeably relevant to the administration and enforcement of the domestic laws of the Parties concerning taxes covered by this Agreement.
 Such information shall include information that is foreseeably relevant to the determination, assessment and collection of such taxes, the recovery and enforcement of tax claims, or the investigation or prosecution of tax matters.
 Information shall be exchanged in accordance with the provisions of this Agreement and shall be treated as confidential in the manner provided in Article 9.
 2. The rights and safeguards secured to persons by the laws or administrative practice of the Requested Party remain applicable.
 The Requested Party shall use its best endeavours to ensure that the effective exchange of information is not unduly prevented or delayed.
 3. As regards the Kingdom of the Netherlands, this Agreement shall apply only to Aruba.

 ### Article  2

 ####Jurisdiction

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 The Requested Party is not obligated to provide information which is neither held by its authorities nor in the possession or control of persons who are within its territorial jurisdiction.

 ### Article  3

 ####Taxes Covered

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. The taxes which are the subject of this Agreement are: